Course Information

 E-Section Lab Materials:

 Students with uncompleted mathematical deficiencies as noted on the OneStop advising page should be in the algebra lab portion of the course.
-James Sanders and his SLA leaders will provide additional materials and arrangements during the first meeting for the algebra lab, which immediately follows the statistics course.
+SLA leaders will provide additional materials and arrangements during the first meeting for the algebra lab, which immediately follows the statistics course.
 The e-section of algebra is a separate course as a bonus for a tiny additional fee.
 Students should treat the SLA lab as a separate course in terms of the hours required and studying.

 Students registered for an e-section are required to attend the SLA Lab.
 The time and place for this lab appear in your APSU One-Stop schedule.
 These labs are part of the Tennessee Board of Regents approved learning support program.
 You will be given a list of lab requirements on the first day that you meet your lab.
 Failure to attend the lab or to meet the lab requirements may result in a grade of FA for the course.